eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 If the partial GC cycle is run within a global *mark* cycle, the allocation taxation threshold is set to be smaller than the size of the *eden* region to allow for global mark phase increments to run in between partial GC cycles TRUE?
 Specifically, when the previous partial GC cycle completes, the allocation taxation threshold is set to be half the size of the eden area.
 The increment, which could be a partial GC cycle or could be a GMP increment, runs.......
 --->

 Details about the start of the cycle are recorded by the `<cycle-start>` element.
 The cycle is recorded as a `partial gc` with an `id=336`.
 Any subsequent elements associated with this cycle have a `contextid=336` to match the cycle's `id`.
-You can use the `contextid` value to distinguish increments and operations of the global cycle from the partial cycles that interleave with it.
+You can use this `contextid` value to distinguish the partial GC cycle increment and operations from interleaving increments and operations from other `balanced` cycles, such as global *mark* cycles.

 ```xml
 <cycle-start id="336" type="partial gc" contextid="0" timestamp="2020-11-13T06:32:26.854" intervalms="879.022" />